-At Ravensbury, children learn Geography, History, Design and Technology, Art and Music through our bespoke Connected Curriculum.
-Sometimes, when strong links can be made, Science, ICT and RE will also be included in this learning.
+At Ravensbury, children learn Geography, History, Design and Technology and Art through our bespoke Connected Curriculum.
+Sometimes, when strong links can be made, Science, Computing, Music and RE will also be included in this learning.
 This is an approach to teaching and learning which builds the children’s skills, knowledge and understanding and leads to ‘an Experience’ in which the children have opportunities to apply their learning in real life situations.
 The Connected Curriculum is specifically designed for our children to acquire the skills and knowledge in a series of lessons which they then use independently during the Experience.

 Our memorable Experiences offered to the children are practical, based on real life situations and encourage creativity such as holding an Art exhibition, producing a fashion show, recreating the first Olympic games, designing a functioning canal lock or publishing a poetry anthology.
 Each Experience will also be created to develop social, personal and communication skills such as leadership, team work or self- management.